onurozer/simplematters.co/src/_posts/Setting Realistic Goals Using the Marketing Funnel.md

 A funnel is a visualisation of a customer's journey from finding out about the product for the first time to ideally becoming an advocate for the brand.
 Customers don't always follow predetermined, concrete steps on their path to purchase, but the funnel is still a useful framework to understand the most common steps they take.

-A good funnel makes your <%= link_to "marketing strategy", "\_posts/2021-01-19-building-blocks-growth.md" %> tangible.
+A good funnel makes your [[Building Blocks of Growth|marketing strategy]] tangible.
 It converts your strategy from a wishlist into a todo list.

 ## Defining the steps